-Women of Color Initiative (WOCI) is OMED's newest initiative aimed to enhance the advancement of women in industry, research, and higher education through targeted research-based strategies.
-OMED seeks to fulfill this aim through advocacy, accountability, cultural awareness, leadership development, recognition, cultivation of student-driven productivity spaces, and strategic collaboration.
+Women of Color Initiative (WOCI) is designed to enhance the advancement of women in industry, research, and higher education through targeted research-based strategies.

 WOCI has several campus components as well as city-wide collaborative components in partnership with Georgia Tech's Women's Resource Center and other higher education and community partners.

 Under WOCI, the hope is that an eco-system of strategic partners committed to the advancement and uplift of women, recognition of the contributions of women of color, and addressing disparities at the intersection of race and gender, can be established throughout the greater Atlanta area.

-- In 2019, conversely, Black and Latinx women are a 3.3 % and 3.6%, respectively, of Georgia Tech’s undergraduate population and 2.1% and 2%, respectively, of the graduate student population.
+- In 2019, conversely, Black and Latinx women are 3.2% and 3.5%, respectively, of Georgia Tech’s undergraduate population and 2.1% and 2%, respectively, of the graduate student population.
 These same groups represent 8.2% and 9%, respectively, of undergraduate women matriculating at the Atlanta campus and via studies abroad and 6.7% and 6.5% of graduate women matriculating.

 These numbers reflect a major opportunity to enhance the excellence of Georgia Tech's talent pool through targeted initiatives aim to support, recruit, and retain ethnically, racially, and cognitively diverse cohorts.